nbiish/dingy/README.md

 >***Linux and WSL Users***
 >`git clone https://github.com/K3NW48/dingy.git && ./dingy/anchorsDown.sh`

-### dingy

-Like https://github.com/K3NW48/ahoy but for the wittle baby miners that crash out.

 ### Get a Monero (XMR) wallet address at either of these..